stephenmirving/smthr/README.md

 and clip-path shapes - allowing you to create a wide range of effects without having to mess with clip-path coordinates or animation keyframe creation.

+This project is under active development to modernize the Sass syntax to comport with the new version, ver 16+.

 ## smthr is in active development

 **This is *smthr* version 0.0.7 - Last update: 1/31/24*